Deeplocal/scrubber/README.md

 2. Click *Create an app*, call it *Scrubber,* and set the description to *Scrubber*.
 Select “Speaker” on the checklist, and then click next.
 Assuming you're using this for a non-commerical application, click non-commerical, then read the terms and conditions, check the boxes, and hit submit.
 You’ll now be sent to your Scrubber app's dashboard page.

-3. Note down your Client ID and your Client Secret (we’ll need those in a bit!)
+3. Note down your Client ID and your Client Secret (we’ll need those in a bit!).

 4. Click *edit settings,* then add http://<Your Raspberry Pi’s ip>:5000 to the redirect URIs.
 So if your Pi IP was 192.168.1.232, you'd enter http://192.168.1.232:5000 and hit add then save.